marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

 .. **18:00\-19:50**

-Let us now throw some dice in a fair game.
+Let us now toss some coins in a fair game.

 .. sagecellserver::